 By Leeann Akers - Managing Editor

 Dec.
-7, 2012 — A special judge has handed down a ruling in the Renee Stewart and Carter County Attorney Patrick Flannery vs. Carter County Fiscal Court case.
+12, 2012 — A special judge has handed down a ruling in the Renee Stewart and Carter County Attorney Patrick Flannery vs. Carter County Fiscal Court dispute over open meetings.

 In his ruling, Preston sited another Open Meeting Violation case, Knox County vs. Hammons, which ruled that the Knox County Fiscal Court held its meeting at “such inconvenient locations as to effectively render public participation impossible.”